-3.6.1 The Council will only consider representations submitted in accordance with the advertised period of the consultation.
+- 3.6.1 The Council will only consider representations submitted in accordance with the advertised period of the consultation.
 Any representations received outside of these dates will not be considered as duly made, and the Council is not obliged to consider them.
 Only where the Council is satisfied that a genuine attempt in good faith to submit within the given timescales has been made, will a late representation be registered as duly made.
 Evidence of delivery, posting etc. will be required to support such claims.
 Such circumstances are expected to be exceptional and all respondents are encouraged to submit during the advertised periods.

-3.6.2 To be registered as a duly made representation, they must supply the necessary information and specify the matters to which they relate.
-At Deposit stage representations must also specify the changes being sought, the grounds upon which the representation is made and where possible, the relevant test(s) of soundness.

-3.6.3 Only those duly made representations at Deposit stage will be submitted to the Inspector for consideration at the examination.
+In this regard where related directly to the impacts of Covid-19 this has been considered an exceptional circumstance.
+Consequently, a pragmatic an understanding approach was adopted.
+This has been further supplemented by the addition of a further 3-week consultation on the Deposit Revised LDP. - 3.6.2 To be registered as a duly made representation, they must supply the necessary information and specify the matters to which they relate.
+At Deposit stage representations should also specify the changes being sought, the grounds upon which the representation is made and where possible, the relevant test(s) of soundness. - 3.6.3 Only those duly made representations at Deposit stage and the subsequent Focused Changes stage will be submitted to the Inspector for consideration at the examination.
 It should be noted that representations submitted during the Pre-Deposit Stage will not be submitted to the Inspector for consideration at the examination.